Hamilton (musical): And Peggy Tour (2019–2023)

 In a review of the Puerto Rico production, Chris Jones said Miranda's performance demonstrated "deeper on-stage emotions", as well as improved vocal and dance technique than on his original run on Broadway.
 Jones praised Miranda's "signature warmth" as well as Donald Webber Jr., calling Webber's performance as Aaron Burr "exceptional".
 The sold-out three-week engagement raised about $15 million for Miranda's Flamboyán Arts Fund, which benefits arts in Puerto Rico; the first beneficiary having been the restoration of the Teatro UPR, where the three-week engagement would have originally taken place.

 A filmed version of "Alexander Hamilton" was created featuring the Puerto Rico production and was shown as the final part of Hamilton: The Exhibition in 2019.

 Julius Thomas III took over the role of Alexander Hamilton when the And Peggy tour moved to San Francisco, where it opened on February 21, 2019.
 Despite billing as a tour (as is the common theatrical convention with West Coast sit-down productions), the And Peggy Tour was fixed in San Francisco for a lengthy residency with no scheduled traveling dates.
 The San Francisco production was given a separate tab on the show's website from the two traveling North American tours.
-The production stopped performances on March 11, 2020, due to the COVID-19 Pandemic.
+The production stopped performances on March 11, 2020, due to the COVID-19 pandemic.
 The San Francisco production reopened on August 10, 2021, and closed on September 5, 2021, to resume touring.
-The And Peggy Company had their final performance in Toronto on August 20, 2023.
+The And Peggy Company had their final performance at the Princess of Wales Theatre in Toronto on August 20, 2023.

 Eliza Tour (2021–2022)

-A new production in Los Angeles was to run from March 12 to November 22, 2020, at the Hollywood Pantages Theatre, but was suspended on the date of its intended debut in response to the coronavirus pandemic.
+A new production in Los Angeles was to run from March 12 to November 22, 2020, at the Hollywood Pantages Theatre, but was suspended on the date of its intended debut in response to the COVID-19 pandemic.

 The production finally opened on August 27, 2021, and ran until March 20, 2022.
 It was named the Eliza Tour by the production team.